The coronavirus is still killing thousands of Americans every week, but Trump isn't very interested

 Yet it’s obvious why Trump cannot help Americans in this way.
 Caring about the public’s health doesn’t coincide with his political agenda—and his own pathologies.
 He is a man driven by the need for enemies and by the pursuit of revenge.
 A virus doesn’t easily fit into his psychologically warped world view.
 He did endeavor to cast coronavirus as the “invisible enemy” that he would smite.
 But that soundbite fell flat, and Trump didn’t have the attention span to develop a truly effective set of policies to neutralize this unseen foe.
 It is much better for his political narrative if the number one enemy can be be looters, anarchists, Antifa, thugs, and the like.
 These are heads he can crack (or order to be cracked).
 These are tangible bad guys (even if imaginary) he can depict as the most pressing threat to voters.
 Best of all, he can act like a law-and-order strongman and vow to crush them.
 And it certainly is easier to declare victory against a made-up foe than a true threat like a killer virus that keeps replicating.
 Trump has tried to change the channel.
 Coronavirus?
 Nothing to see.
 But the protesters!
 Mr. and Mrs. America, that’s the real danger you and your families face.

 As for those Americans who remain at risk due to the pandemic—a disproportionate number of whom are within communities of color—Trump has nothing to say to them.
 His own political needs come first.
 When Gov. Roy Cooper of North Carolina raised questions about holding a full-blown GOP convention in Charlotte in August, Trump huffed that if he could not have a large-scale event in a packed arena, then he would hold it elsewhere.
 “I don’t want to be sitting in a place that’s 50 percent empty,” Trump told Cooper, a Democrat, during a phone conversation.
 “We can’t do social distancing,” Trump said on the call.
 Now the Republican National Committee is considering moving the prime-time parts of the convention to Jacksonville, Florida.
+Moreover, the Trump campaign announced this week that it will start staging big rallies with Trump next week.
 The message Trump is sending: his show is more important than the health and safety of even his own supporters.

 Trump is only engaged by those political battles he can concoct and shape.
 And he can’t do that with this pandemic.
 Consequently, he’s just not that interested in the deaths of thousands of Americans.
 So Trump is putting aside those lives to pursue a course that he believes will save what he most cares about: his own political life.